CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 My Experience with Coospo BC107 and BC200

 I had no idea what to expect from the BC107 and BC200 bike computers.
-I was worried that the experience would be similar to the Lezyne Super Pro GPS.
+I worried the experience would be similar to the Lezyne Super Pro GPS.

-During the initial setup process (pairing with the phone and sensors), the user experience was similar for both devices.
+During the initial setup process (pairing with the phone and sensors), both devices’ user experience was similar.
 However, I’ll delve into this more below.

 Let’s now take a closer look at each bike computer’s features.